CzCryptoman/BLOCKCHAIN/TESTNET/INITIA/Monitoring.md

 ### Alerts via Telegram Bot
 To receive alerts via Telegram, you'll need to create a new bot and obtain an API token.

 Start a conversation with @BotFather: `https://t.me/BotFather` and send the /newbot command to create a new bot.
-Follow the prompts until you receive the API token.
+Follow the prompts until you receive the `API token`.
 Save this for later.
 Start a conversation with @userinfobot: `https://t.me/userinfobot` bot and send the /start command.
-The bot will respond with your user ID.
+The bot will respond with your `user ID`.
 Save this ID for later use.
 **Install Monitoring Tool**
 Clone the monitoring tool repository to your home directory:
 ```